frc5024/webdocs/docs/faq.md

  - Uninstall Gradle from the system
  - Install the latest Gradle package from [their website](https://gradle.org/install/) NOT your package manager
  - Run `gradle wrapper` in the project folder

+## Motors are behiving unexpectadly
+There is a high chance that this is due to motor safety being enabled.
+To fix this, call the `.setSafetyEnabled(false)` method on all SpeedController, and DifferentialDrive objects related to, or using that motor.